AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-06-0.md

 - The copy and paste operation of topics exceeding 15KB fails with an unexpected error.
 (17171)
 - The functionality to change the document state from the  **File Properties** panel isn't working correctly and changes to the *Draft* state.
 (17088)
-- The changes in the `ui_config.json` file of the custom folder profile are replaced by the Global Profile on the Adobe Experience Manager Stage environment.
+- When changing the XML editor settings using a custom folder profile, the `ui_config.json` gets updated with an incorrect file.
 (17011)
 - In the Web Editor, the **Filter** search doesn't show the earlier selected values when reopening the **Advanced filter** dialog box in the **Repository** panel search.
 (16935)
-- Linked images from the topics fail to appear in the baseline after version creation.
-(16931)
+- Linked images from the topics fail to appear in the baseline after bulk **Save as New Version and Unlock** is selected.(16931)
 - Reusable content panels don't list elements when the **User preferences** are set to view files by **Filename**.(16896)
 - Subelements within the table title element fail to render in the **Preview** mode of Experience Manager Guides.
 (16691)
 - Execution of postprocess script fails due to **FileNotFoundException** exception.
 (16517)